 I’ve been an athlete for as long as I can remember.

-As two products under one roof, we have majority market share in college and pro sports, with more than 4,000 collegiate teams paying us annually for our software systems, providing our technology to more than 150,000 student-athlete users on our platform, and as of July 1, 2021, student-athletes can now profit from their NIL, positioning INFLCR to be the central solution for these student-athletes to build their brand value and their business.
+As two products under one roof, we have the majority market share in college and professional sports.
+More than 4,000 collegiate teams use our software systems, providing our technology to more than 150,000 student-athlete users on our platform.
+As of July 1, 2021, student athletes can now profit from their NIL, positioning INFLCR to be the central tool for them to build their brand value and their business.
 This is a big opportunity for Teamworks and INFLCR, and I continue to pursue it with our team.

 So, what’s my biggest lesson learned so far?
-IT’S ALL ABOUT THE PEOPLE.
-Surround yourself with great teammates, cast a vision of clarity and go win TOGETHER.
+It’s all about the people.
+Surround yourself with great teammates, cast a vision of clarity and go win together.